glejeune/sh-mvc/README.md

     }
     map "sample_action" "/sample"

 The first parameter of the `map` function is the name of the function, the following parameters are the routes to map to.
-In this example, when you go to `http://localhost:9000/sample`, *Shail* will call `sample_action`.
+In this example, when you go to `http://localhost:9000/sample`, *Shails* will call `sample_action`.

 In an action, you can retrieve the GET or POST parameters by using `param`.
 This function take the name of the parameter you want to retrieve the value.